dfmorrison/pyactup/salience-example.md

 #### Nature of the approximation

-In trying to work out why the saliences I’ve computed in my example do not have the magnitude Christian expected, he pointed out that ACT-R-saliency-computations-v6.pdf explicitly limits things to “a special but important special case of linear output similarities.”
+In trying to work out why the saliences computed in the above example do not have the magnitude Christian expected, he pointed out that ACT-R-saliency-computations-v6.pdf explicitly limits things to “a special but important special case of linear output similarities.”
 I’m afraid I don’t quite understand what this means.

-If it means “linear similarity functions,” then the above shows that that is not the root cause of this discrepancy from the expected magnitude of similarities; indeed, switching to linear similarities makes the discrepancy greater.
+If “linear output similarities” means “linear similarity functions,” then the above shows that that is not the root cause of this discrepancy from the expected magnitude of similarities; indeed, switching to linear similarities makes the discrepancy greater than in the original example.

-If it means “the ground truth value of the value we are blending is guaranteed to be a linear combination of the attribute values” (which I believe is believed to be the case for the now lost simple example Sterling worked out) then I fail to see why we’d be using blending, anyway.
+If it means “the ground truth value of the value we are blending is guaranteed to be a linear combination of the attribute values” (which I believe is believed to be the case for the now lost simple example Sterling worked out) then I fail to see why we’d be using blending.
 Such a problem is typically a simple linear algebra problem.
 So long as you have as many linearly independent (over the attributes) chunks as there are attributes, it’s a solved problem, with nothing interesting presented by the timing and so on of experiences.
 The only case that might